Speedle-phd/temp-serverless-fn/readme.md

    from = '' <-- custom path with wildcard (/api/*)
    to = '' <-- to actual path with param (/.netlify/functions/:splat)
    status=200

+# cors

+in netlify function add headers in your return statement -> CORS

+return {
+   headers: {
+      'Access-Control-Allow-Origin': '*',
+   }
+   //... more code
+}